Active Record Migrations

 3will append

-to the SQL statement used to create the table.An index can be created on the columns created within the
+ENGINE=BLACKHOLEto the SQL statement used to create the table.An index can be created on the columns created within the

-option:create_table :users do |t| t.string :name, index: true t.string :email, index: { unique: true, name: 'unique_emails' } end
+create_tableblock by passing true or an options hash to the:indexoption:create_table :users do |t| t.string :name, index: true t.string :email, index: { unique: true, name: 'unique_emails' } end1

 2